santiago Quartet represents the continuation of a mission which began in Merida, Mexico in 2005

 A percentage of proceeds will go to the mental health charity Mind, who have agreed to support and endorse the album.
 We are delighted to have already raised over £3000 for Mind from the Language of the Heart project.
 You can read more about our reasons for supporting Mind on our Press page.

-Whilst recording the album, the Quartet performed several exciting concerts and worked with children in four London schools, sharing their enjoyment of Latin American music and prompting in-depth discussion with students about teamwork, musicianship and the power of potential.
+Whilst recording the album, the Quartet performed numerous concerts and worked with children in four London schools, sharing their enjoyment of Latin American music and prompting in-depth discussion with students about teamwork, musicianship and the power of potential.
 We raised money for Mind, opened discussions about mental illness with GCSE and A-Level students and performed for a fantastic event in aid of Surrey's premier mental health charity, Oakleaf.

 Our focus is now on promoting the new album, with which we are lucky to have support from Classic FM.
 We're launching and touring the album, as well as continuing with new collaborations featuring choral music and tango dancers.
-Sign up to our mailing list to receive information about current and future events and check out the What's On page for concert listings.
+Sign up to our mailing list to receive information about current and future events and check out the Diary page for concert listings.